nspcast/htotw/content/posts/2012-06-13-atheist-nomads-episode-2-featuring-teresa-macbain.md

 We are very pleased to have Teresa MacBain as our guest!
 You can find more about her below.

 Sorry about the sound quality, we&#8217;re still learning and fine tuning things.

-You can now contact both of us at <contact@htotw.com>, Wesley at <wesley@htotw.com>, or Dustin at <dustin@htotw.com>.
-You can also leave us voice mail at (541) 203-0666 and we may even play your message on the show.

 This Day in History